-Short-term and disabled parking is available on the hospital site car park at the front of the main hospital entrance for passenger drop-off and pick-up.
-Fees do not apply.
+Short-term and disabled parking is available on the hospital site car park at the front of the main hospital entrance on Burgoyne Street for passenger drop-off and pick-up.

 Confidentiality, privacy and access to personal information

 The hospital collects, uses and stores confidential information about your illnesses for administrative purposes so you can receive appropriate care and treatment.